microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

         You will see a response like:

         ```
-        $ oc get pods -n azureserviceoperator-system
         NAME                                                      READY   STATUS    RESTARTS   AGE
         azureserviceoperator-controller-manager-5b4bfc59df-lfpqf   2/2     Running   0          24s
         ```

 ## Create Storage Accounts and containers using the ASO

-Now we need to create a Storage Account and for our blob storage to use with OSToy.
-We could create this using the CLI or the Azure Portal, but wouldn't it be nice if we could do so using standard Kubernetes objects.
-We could define the all the resources our application needs in once place.
-We will create each resource separately below.
+Now we need to create a Storage Account for our Blob Storage, to use with OSToy.
+We could create this using the CLI or the Azure Portal, but wouldn't it be nice if we could do so using standard Kubernetes objects?
+We could have defined the all these resources in once place (like in the deployment manifest), but for the purpose of gaining experience we will create each resource separately below.

 1. Create a new OpenShift project for our OSToy app (even if you already have one from earlier).